foundry-rs/starknet-foundry/design_documents/cairo_deployment_scripts.md

 ### sncast commands
 Specific sncast commands (declare, deploy, account) could be imported as regular functions to the scipts, and called as such.
-We must make sure our functions return specific types, that make retrieving essential information easier.
-At the moment we should be in a pretty good shape, for most commands we return specific structs (defined in `cast/src/helpers/response_structs.rs`), but let's double-check everything necessary is included there, and all importable commands are using such structs.
+Our functions return specific types (structs defined in `cast/src/helpers/response_structs.rs`), that make retrieving essential information easier, so we should be good on that front.

 The commands would have to be implemented in the same manner as forge's cheatcodes.